DHTMLX/gantt-docs/data/desktop/howtostart_nodejs.md

 - [Express](http://expressjs.com/) - a tiny framework for Node.js
 - [body-parser](https://www.npmjs.com/package/body-parser) - a Node.js parsing tool
 - [date-format-lite](https://github.com/litejs/date-format-lite) - a small library that will help us to convert dates of Gantt entries into the proper format
-- [node-mysql](https://github.com/felixge/node-mysql) - a Node.js client for working with MySQL
+- [promise-mysql](https://www.npmjs.com/package/promise-mysql) - a Node.js package for working with MySQL using promises

 So, let's create a project folder and name it "gantt-node-mysql":